Your web browser is out of date

 For the Listener:

 • Actively listen to the Speaker.
-Fight to the urge to zone out or spend your time preparing a response.
+Fight the urge to zone out or spend your time preparing a response.

 • Don’t interrupt, provide rebuttal, or defend yourself and your actions.
 That also extends to non-verbal communication: avoid rolling your eyes, sighing, or using other body language to show that you disagree with the Speaker or do not respect their opinion.